cicsdev/cics-java-liberty-springboot-transactions/README.md

 4. Enable the JVM server and CICS bundle.

-5. Optionally, manually upload the WAR file to zFS and add an <application> configuration to server.xml:
+5. Optionally, manually upload the WAR file to zFS and add an <application> configuration element to server.xml:

 ``` XML
    <application id="cics-java-liberty-springboot-transactions-0.1.0"